• Skip to Content

 ESL 372 Introduction to Essay Writing 5 Units

 Students read and write compositions of multiple paragraphs and short essays on academic topics to acquire grammar, writing, and vocabulary skills for college-level academic work.
-Concurrent enrollment in ESL 312L or ESL 372L is required for computer-assisted grammar and writing practice with lab assistance.
+Concurrent enrollment in ESL 372L is required for computer-assisted grammar and writing practice with lab assistance.

 Lecture Hours: 5 Lab Hours: None Repeatable: Yes Grading: K